-Algeria experiences one of the greatest language complexities of Arab Muslim nations in North Africa and Middle East as Algerian Arabic is significantly different than Middle Eastern Arabic, and many Berber languages continue to be widely spoken.
-Current LDS materials in Arabic may be of some use to Algerians as standard Arabic is used in schools, on television, and in most books, but over 30% are illiterate, and many others have only limited literacy.
-Algerian Arabic is the most widely spoken in daily life, but varies considerably among regions and even villages within a region.
+Algeria experiences one of the greatest language complexities of Arab Muslim nations in North Africa and Middle East, as Algerian Arabic is significantly different than Middle Eastern Arabic, and many Berber languages continue to be widely spoken.
+Current LDS materials in Arabic may be of some use to Algerians, as Standard Arabic is used in schools, on television, and in most books, but 20% are illiterate, and many others have only limited literacy.
+Algerian Arabic is the most widely spoken language in daily life but varies considerably among regions and even villages within a region.
 The millions of Algerians who speak Berber languages will remain without LDS materials for perhaps decades following the development of an indigenous Algerian Latter-day Saint community.

 Potential church leadership may depend on non-Algerians for many years due to the lack of native members.
 If assigned, humanitarian missionaries may play an important rule developing stronger church leadership.

 Algeria is the most populous sovereign country that has never had a known LDS ward or branch.
 The LDS Church has the most limited presence in North Africa in Algeria and Libya.
 Morocco, Tunisia, and Egypt have had branches or permanent groups established for several years.
-Egypt appears to be the only nation in North Africa which has some native members attending congregations, whereas there are greater numbers of native Latter-day Saints in the Middle East in Lebanon, Jordan, and Israel.
+Egypt appears to be the only nation in North Africa that historically has had some native members attending congregations, whereas there are greater numbers of native Latter-day Saints in the Middle East in Lebanon, Jordan, Syria, and Israel.
 No nations in North Africa have an official LDS presence.
 No Islamic nations in the Middle East have proselytizing missionaries.

 Many Christian groups report that North Africa is more receptive to mission efforts than the Middle East and have an unofficial presence in Algeria.
-Seventh Day Adventists, Pentecostals, Evangelicals, and Jehovah's Witnesses all appear to have a larger presence in Algeria among Arab-Berbers and permanent foreign residents than Latter-day Saints in Algeria or in any other Middle Eastern country.
-Many of these groups engaged in limited proselytism for several decades to attract a few converts and have proselytized Algerians residing in Europe.
+Seventh Day Adventists, Pentecostals, Evangelicals, and Jehovah’s Witnesses all appear to have a larger presence in Algeria among Arab-Berbers and permanent foreign residents than Latter-day Saints in Algeria or in any other Middle Eastern country.
+Many of these groups have engaged in limited proselytism for several decades to attract a few converts and have proselytized Algerians residing in Europe.
 For example, Jehovah’s Witnesses operated approximately seventeen congregations in France in 2018 that held meetings in Kabyle or Tachawit.
 Hundreds of Arabic-speaking Witness congregations function throughout Europe.

-With one of the largest populations in North Africa, Algeria is a nation which presents no realistic opportunities for outreach at present due to bans on proselytism, persecution of Christians, civil unrest, the small number of expatriate Latter-day Saints in the country, and few if any native members.
-Although there may be some opportunity for expatriate members to engage in limited worship, there are no opportunities to share the gospel with native Algerians, and the outlook for future growth and official Church establishment is poor.
+With one of the largest populations in North Africa, Algeria is a nation that presents no realistic opportunities for outreach at present due to bans on proselytism, persecution of Christians, civil unrest, the small number of expatriate Latter-day Saints in the country, and few if any native members.
+Although there may be some opportunity for expatriate members to engage in limited worship, there are no opportunities to share the gospel with native Algerians within their home country, and the outlook for future growth and official Church establishment is poor.
 Humanitarian and development work in Algeria combined with mission outreach to Algerians and other North Africans in Europe may bear fruit in coming years, but are unlikely to lead to the establishment of a church presence in Algeria under present conditions.